By Bill Corbett

 After creating social media profiles, remember to keep them up-to-date and active.
 This means having a bio that is current and posting content frequently and consistently.
 All profiles should use current photos so that your brand has a face connected to it.
 Online profiles should be updated any time there is a significant change in your career such as a promotion or being named a board member.

-LinkedIn profiles, for example, are a very important networking tool that should be looked at every three months.
-I like to do a complete refresh of my LinkedIn at least once a year.
-This includes removing services I am no longer offering and adding new services.
+LinkedIn profiles, for example, are an essential networking tool that should be looked at every three months.
+I like to do a complete refresh of my LinkedIn at least once a year, including removing services I am no longer offering and adding new services.
 I also like to look at my skills and remove items to keep a concise list and to avoid confusion.
 As for your LinkedIn business page, I suggest updating it several times a year.
-Additionally, Facebook Business pages get a lot of traffic and should be tweaked at least every six months.
+Additionally, Facebook Business pages get a lot of traffic and you should tweak them at least every six months.

 How often should you post on Social Media?